Hussman School of Journalism and Media (GRAD)

 Journalism Area of Study

-• Interactive design journalism focuses on the development of interactive stories and content production for dynamic web projects.
+- Interactive design journalism focuses on developing interactive stories, producing content, and coding for dynamic web projects.

 Students start with a bootcamp course, either fundamentals of reporting or fundamentals of video journalism, in summer session II to develop foundational skills.
 In the fall, all students take law, ethics, and contemporary issues, as well as journalism methods.
 The remaining two fall courses and four spring courses are a mix of specialization requirements and electives.
-Students begin work on a culminating final project during their spring courses and finalize the project during the following summer session I, with guidance from a panel of three faculty.
-They complete the program by passing an oral comprehensive exam and presenting their completed project to the faculty panel.
+Students produce much of the work for a culminating final project during their spring courses and finalize the project during the following summer session I, with guidance from a panel of four faculty.
+The students complete the program by passing an oral comprehensive exam and presenting their completed project to the faculty panel.

 Up to two elective courses may be taken from related subject fields in other schools and departments of the University or at neighboring universities.